Overview

 - Local unlock state to key access.

-- OS security posture to device trust.
+- OS security posture to Device Trust.

 - Device association to message encryption eligibility.